Search icon

 This mode combines the Level 1 and 2 of autonomous driving.
 The driver gets assistance from the technology but must remain alert and ready to take control of the vehicle at any given time.

-2. Automated mode
+2. Automated Mode

 The automated mode incorporates Level 3 autonomous driving.
 In this mode, the driver can temporarily hand over the vehicle controls to the system, and during this period, the driver need not supervise the system.
 However, the driver needs to be ready to take manual control if required.

-3. Autonomous mode
+3. Autonomous Mode

 The autonomous mode combines the Level 4 and 5 of autonomous driving.
 This mode completely hands over the vehicle controls to the system.
 There’s no need for a human driver in this mode as the technology can perform all driving tasks under all conditions.
 The only human interaction with the vehicle would be to set the destination.

-Advantages and disadvantages of autonomous cars
+Advantages and Disadvantages of Autonomous Cars

-Below are the pros of autonomous vehicles.
+Below are the pros of autonomous vehicle technology:

 • They can reduce the number of accidents by eliminating human error as the system controls the vital driving parameters.
 There is no question of distraction or negligence as the system determines every aspect of driving controls.